jieunjeong09/Seurat/README.md

 in new data sets.
 This will require converting GEO data to a form required by Seurat and more desktop time...

+Explore modification of Seurat plotting to produce figures with smaller memory use, reducing precision of coordinates and eliminating points that overlap -- in limited precision coordinates.

+hope: 50k cells with 16 bytes per cell down to 30k cells with 4 byte per cell and similar saving for feature/gene plots